airalab/robonomics-wiki/docs/es/sensor-hardware.md

 and additional sensors:

-- Possibility of connection via I2C interface:
+- I2C interface:
   - [BMP180](https://cdn-shop.adafruit.com/datasheets/BST-BMP180-DS000-09.pdf) - temperature and humidity
   - [BME/P280](https://www.mouser.com/datasheet/2/783/BST-BME280-DS002-1509607.pdf) - temperature, humidity, atmospheric pressure
   - [HTU21D](https://eu.mouser.com/ProductDetail/Measurement-Specialties/HTU21D?qs=tx5doIiTu8oixw1WN5Uy8A%3D%3D) - temperature and humidity
   - [CCS811 VOC SENSOR](https://www.sciosense.com/wp-content/uploads/documents/Application-Note-Baseline-Save-and-Restore-on-CCS811.pdf) - volatile Organic Compounds, CO2 equivalent
-- Possibility of connection via 1 Wire interface:
+- 1-Wire interface:
   - [DHT22(AM2302)](https://files.seeedstudio.com/wiki/Grove-Temperature_and_Humidity_Sensor_Pro/res/AM2302-EN.pdf) - temperature and humidity
   - [DS18B20](https://cdn.sparkfun.com/datasheets/Sensors/Temp/DS18B20.pdf) - temperature.

-There is also a smaller MINI model with a trimmed down list of connectable devices.
+There is also a smaller MINI model with aa shortened list of connectable devices.
 The source circuits for both models can be found at [full model](https://oshwlab.com/ludovich88/aira_sensor_rev0-1) and [MINI model](https://oshwlab.com/ludovich88/aira_sensor_d1_mini).

 ### Assembly

-Let's take a closer look at the board: the board has several connectors for connection - they are highlighted in blue and green.
-Consider the blue block of terminal blocks.
+Let's take a closer look at the board: the board has several connector ports for connection - they are highlighted in blue and green.
+Consider the blue block of terminal block.
 ![plata1](../images/sensors-connectivity/plata1.png)

 From left to right (all terminals are signed):
-- Terminal for connecting the power supply of the board.
+- Terminal for connecting the power supply to the board.
 The recommended voltage is 12 volts.
 - Ground (point of zero potential).
 Serves both for connection of zero potential of the power supply, and for connection of sensors.
 - Supply of sensors.
 Configurable power output to which sensors are connected.
 The output can be set to 3.3 or 5 volts.
 - SDA terminal.
 Serial data line, is used to connect sensors via the I2C interface.